Mitch-P-Analyst/Europe_Snowpack_Depths/README.md

 This project isolates average snowpack depth across weather stations in the European Alps and compares **station-level (micro)** trends with **aggregated (macro)** trends.

+### Summary

+Alpine winter snowpack is **declining**, with statistically significant, strongest losses at high elevations in early winter/early spring, led by Italy, Slovenia, Austria and Germany.
+While aggregated summaries are exaggerated in core months and muted in fringe months compared to station-level medians.

 ### Tools
 - Pandas